JonathanDC64/Chip-8-Interpreter/README.md

 ## How to use
 Run in the command line:
-Chip-8-Interpreter.exe GameNam
+Chip-8-Interpreter.exe GameNameS

+Or

-Or drag game on the Chip-8-Interpreter.exe file
+Drag game on the Chip-8-Interpreter.exe file

+Or

+Add path to game in project settings -> debugging -> Command Arguments

 ## Controls